 Unfortunately, similar efforts were not implemented throughout the region, leading to varying levels of protection for newly arriving stocks, and limited establishment of new populations.
 This has been especially problematic as the loss of forage fish biomass has impacted all levels of the food web in these areas.
 Continuation of historical fishing methods and sales, along with poor articulation of priorities or values, has led to the loss of many small-scale fishermen in some areas because they are being replaced by large corporations able to focus on quantity over quality.
-In such areas, changes in the management process have been far behind the timetable necessary to allow smarter and more cost efficient permitting changes.
-This has resulted in an industrialization of the fleet, edging out owner/operators with less capital.
+In such areas, changes in the management process have been far behind the timetable necessary to allow smarter and more cost-efficient permitting changes.
+This has resulted in an industrialization of the fleet, edging out owner operators with less capital.
 The variable management response between regions has also led to increased conflict between regions and sectors.
-Fishermen have also struggled to establish solid marketing of locally sourced fish because consumers are still able to access the popular stocks from imports.
+Fishermen have also struggled to establish solid marketing of locally sourced fish because consumers are still able to access the historically popular stocks through imports.

 Access to fishing areas and stocks by commercial and recreational fishermen is not just impacted by the availability of permits and gear.
-Privatization of marinas, docks, and other ocean access sites has made it difficult for low and average income recreational participants to take advantage of new opportunities.
-These access restrictions have also led to substantial and disproportionate impacts on non-commercial/subsistence fishing, greatly limiting the ability of poorer communities to supplement food sources.
+Privatization of marinas, docks, and other ocean access sites has made it difficult for low and average income commercial and recreational fishermen to take advantage of new opportunities.
+These access restrictions have also led to substantial and disproportionate impacts on subsistence (food/cultural heritage) fishing, greatly limiting the ability of poorer communities to supplement food sources and of some groups from acquiring specialty species for religious/cultural practices.

 As the ocean gets busier, commercial and recreational fishing participation is limited by the physical space available to fish in.
-New offshore energy and aquaculture structures have narrowed the fishable areas that are not aligned with shifting habitat preferences of target species.
+New offshore energy and aquaculture structures have narrowed the fishable areas in ways that are not aligned with shifting habitat preferences of target species.
 Some participants in recreational fisheries have enjoyed an increased access to previously unavailable stocks closer to home, but most struggle to afford the ability to fish in deeper, colder waters.
+Many recreational fishermen have also been impacted by the loss or diminishing of longtime or even generational family traditions associated with annual or seasonal trips to the shore.